lucee/lucee-docs/docs/06.docs/02.build/chapter.md

 When running the server locally, you can edit the content inline and it will save your changes back to your local file system.

-Once you have finished making your changes, simply use your preferred git client to create a pull request to publish yourchanges.
+Once you have finished making your changes, simply use your preferred git client to create a pull request to publish your changes.

 ## Recent improvements
 [https://dev.lucee.org/t/building-lucee-documentation-on-windows-and-performance-tuning/3662](https://dev.lucee.org/t/building-lucee-documentation-on-windows-and-performance-tuning/3662)